filland/todo-app-api-server/src/main/java/com/kurbatov/todoapp/security/oauth2/readme.md

 #### The process of authentication using OAuth2 explained using Github

-1.User makes a GET request to the this server to start authentication using GitHub and provides an redirect url that will be used at the end of the process (when the server has to provide a JWT token)
+1.User makes a GET request to the server to start authentication using GitHub and provides a redirect url that will be used at the end of the process (when the server has to provide a JWT token).
+The redirect_uri is stored in cookies until it is used at the 6 step and then deleted
 ```
 http://localhost:8080/oauth2/authorize/github?redirect_uri=http://localhost:3000/oauth2/redirect
 ```